Al3zama1/swe-notes/CCNA/18 - EtherChannel.md

 Port Vlans in spanning tree forwarding state and not pruned Po1 1
 ```
 * The individual physical interfaces aren't listed here, only the port-channel virtual interface.
+However, all changes made to the virtual port-channel interface will be propagated to all physical interfaces in it.
 * The physical interfaces in the EtherChannel must have matching configurations.
 	* Same duplex (full/half)
 	* Same speed